Chocolate Chip Skillet Cookie

 - Stir in the chocolate chips.

-- Spread cookie dough into 8-10in cast iron skillet.
+- Spread cookie dough into 8 to 10-inch cast iron skillet.

 - Bake for 20-25 minutes, or until golden brown and center is set.